 Academies Australasia College (AAC) undertakes to only use data for the purpose defined and after having notified the individuals and obtained consent on the purpose of collection.
 Make available personal data protection policies and practices to public and employees, including complaint process.
 To also ensure AAC’s counterparts provide the same standard of protection as under the Singapore PDCA.

 AAC will assure that they will not send marketing messages to individuals who have registered in the National DNC registry unless clearances have been received.
 In addition, AAC ensures that the data collected is used accurately for the period when a decision is being made as this can affect the individual.
 AAC will retain personal data only for business purposes and destroy it when it is no longer needed.

-AAC has designated Mr. Lijush Chakkarakunimel, as the Data Protection Officer.
-He can be contacted at 63379949.
+AAC has designated Ms Ebenhaezer Sin Junny, as the Data Protection Officer.
+She can be contacted at 63379949.